top of page

 This interaction weighed on our team – here was a lady who needed our help, and we weren’t up to the task.
 From this interaction, the inspiration for our regular clinics was borne.

-We’ve just launched our first weekly GP-supervised, medical student run comprehensive health clinic in Brisbane City, with one in Eastern Brisbane and one in Toowoomba planned to commence in the coming months.
+We now run weekly GP-supervised, medical student-lead comprehensive health clinics in Brisbane City and Toowoomba, with an Ipswich clinic planned to commence in the coming months.
 We are also expanding our services in other ways to help prevent illness or injury in more people: a pharmacy pilot to remove barriers to medication access and a mental health pilot to address underlying issues that contribute and result from disadvantage.